What is a pressure sore?

 Centrobed provide a range of equipment that can help carers and Tissue Viability Nurses successfully prevent or treat patients suffering with ulcers.
-Once ready to leave hospital or at GP level, the patient will be assessed as to whether or not they are at risks from bed sores.
-If they are believed to be at risk, Centrobed beds should be considered as a prevention or part of a treatment regime forming part of the discharge package.
+Once ready to leave hospital or at GP level, the patient will be assessed as to whether or not they are at risk from bed sores.
+If they are believed to be at risk, Centrobed beds should be considered as a prevention, or part of a treatment regime forming part of the discharge package.

 How can Centrobed help?

 - Correct products and equipment at the correct time